AGRICULTURAL LEADERSHIP PROGRAM

 ALP OVERVIEW

-The Agricultural Leadership Program (ALP) is a signature program of the Agricultural Leadership Foundation of Hawai‘i (ALFH), a non-profit organization with deep roots in Hawai‘i.
-ALP is for promising leaders from Hawai‘i’s agricultural, natural resource management, and rural community sectors.
-Since its inception in 1982, ALP has graduated 191 leaders that are positively impacting Hawai‘i agriculture and their communities.
+The Agricultural Leadership Program (ALP) is a signature program of ALFH for promising leaders from Hawai‘i’s agricultural, natural resource management, and rural community sectors.
+Since its inception in 1982, ALP has graduated over 200 leaders that are positively impacting Hawai‘i agriculture and their communities.

 ALP FAQ

 ALP is the signature training program of the Agricultural Leadership Foundation of Hawai‘i (ALFH), a non-profit 501(c)(3) organization established in 1982.
-ALP is a multi-disciplinary statewide program that brings together promising leaders from Hawai‘i’s diverse agriculture sector.
-ALP focuses on developing knowledgeable, multicultural leaders who have the skills necessary to find solutions to current issues that challenge agriculture, natural resources and communities at local, state and national levels.
+ALP is a multi-disciplinary statewide educational program that brings together promising leaders from Hawai‘i’s diverse agriculture and natural resource sectors.
+ALP focuses on developing knowledgeable, multicultural leaders who will have the skills and commitment necessary to work collaboratively to find solutions to issues that challenge agriculture, natural resources and communities at local, state and national levels.
+Since its inception, ALP has graduated over 200 leaders that are positively impacting Hawai‘i agriculture and their communities.

 Note: ALP is not a training program in farm production.
 ALFH does not engage in lobbying activities as an organization or group.